sujeet201/SpringAIwithModels/README.md

-# Spring AI Tutorial with OpenAI, Anthropic and Ollama

-This repository contains a Spring Boot application that demonstrates the integration of multiple Large Language Models (LLMs) including OpenAI, Anthropic, and Ollama, using the Spring AI library.
+# This repository contains a Spring Boot application that demonstrates the integration of multiple Large Language Models (LLMs) including OpenAI, Anthropic, and Ollama, using the Spring AI library.
 The project also includes a React-based UI for comparing responses from different models.

 ## Project Structure